jmibarrap/HeyBot/README.md

    - Trains the sentiment analysis model on labeled data and evaluates its performance using classification metrics.

 6. **Selenium Scraper:**

    - Scrapes tweets from Twitter using Selenium.

+7. **Streamlit dashboard**

+   - Streamlit implementation that allows prediction monitoring and description.

 **Files:**